Jon-Eric Steinbomer, LPC-A, MA, CHT

 I also draw on the principles of transpersonal psychotherapy, which honors not only psychological healing but also spiritual growth, non-ordinary states, and the exploration of meaning beyond the individual self.
 In addition, I facilitate men’s work, creating spaces where men can engage authentically with purpose, intimacy, and presence in community with others—an extension of the group work I lead.

-Naropa University, Boulder, CO - Master of Arts in Mindfulness-Based Transpersonal Counseling Psychology, 2025
+Master of Arts in Mindfulness-Based Transpersonal Counseling Psychology, Naropa University, Boulder, CO, 2025

 Contact: Jon-Eric@hakomiaustin.com | (512) 337-9472